-\textbf{Transformer-Transducer Training} \quad For all the experiments, we use Zipformer stateless~\cite{stateless-predictor} transducer model~\cite{zipformer}.
-For evaluation on DefinedAI and Earnings21 test sets, we take the pre-trained Zipformer model on Gigaspeech-XL dataset~\cite{chen2021gigaspeech},\footnote{ Gigaspeech-XL: 10k hours of transcribed audio data, model: { \url{yfyeung/icefall-asr-gigaspeech-zipformer-2023-10-17}}} as Earnings21 has only test data and for DefinedAI we have access to only a small amount of train data, i.e., 50 hours.
-The choice of training data is motivated by a previous study on Earnings21, where the authors use Gigaspeech as training data~\cite{drexler2022improving}.
-We can also consider this scenario close to domain adaptation, as DefinedAI and Earnings21 are domain-specific data.
+\textbf{Transformer-Transducer Training} \quad For all experiments, we utilize the stateless version of the Zipformer transducer model~\cite{stateless-predictor,zipformer}.
+For evaluation on the DefinedAI and Earnings21 test sets, we employ the pretrained Zipformer model trained on the Gigaspeech-XL dataset~\cite{chen2021gigaspeech}.\footnote{ Gigaspeech-XL: 10k hours of transcribed audio data, model: { \url{yfyeung/icefall-asr-gigaspeech-zipformer-2023-10-17}}} This choice is justified because the Earnings21 dataset provides only test data, while for DefinedAI, we have access to limited training data (40 hours).
+Our choice of the model aligns with prior work on Earnings21, where the authors also used the Gigaspeech dataset for training~\cite{drexler2022improving}.
+This setup can be viewed as a domain adaptation scenario, given that both DefinedAI and Earnings21 consist of domain-specific data.

-For experiments on CommonVoice, we train Zipformer models for each language on the corresponding train set; we train from scratch with the latest Icefall Transducer recipe and its default training hyper-parameters.
-This includes \mbox{\textit{ScaledAdam}} optimizer~\cite{kingma2014adam} and learning rate scheduler with a 500-step warmup phase~\cite{vaswani2017attention} followed by a decay phase dictated by the number of steps (7.5k) and epochs (3.5 ep)~\cite{zipformer}.
-The neural Transducer model is jointly optimized with an interpolation of simple and pruned RNN-T loss~\cite{pruned-rnnt-loss,graves2012sequence} and CTC loss~\cite{ctc_loss} ($\lambda=0.1$).
-The learning rate peak is set to $lr=5.0e^{-2}$ and we train each model for 30 epochs on a single RTX 3090 GPU.
+For experiments on CommonVoice, we train Zipformer models for each language using the corresponding training set.
+Training is performed from scratch using the latest Icefall Transducer recipe with its default hyperparameters.
+This includes the \textit{ScaledAdam} optimizer~\cite{kingma2014adam} and a learning rate scheduler with a 500-step warmup phase~\cite{vaswani2017attention}, followed by a decay phase determined by the total number of steps (7,500) and epochs (3.5)~\cite{zipformer}.
+The neural Transducer model is jointly optimized using an interpolated loss function, combining simple and pruned RNN-T loss~\cite{pruned-rnnt-loss, graves2012sequence} with CTC loss~\cite{ctc_loss} ($\lambda = 0.1$).
+The peak learning rate is set to $5.0 \times 10^{-2}$, and each model is trained for 30 epochs on a single RTX 3090 GPU.

-\textbf{Language modeling} \quad For SF with AC algorithm, we train tri-gram word-level LMs with SRILM \cite{stolcke2002srilm}; for SF without AC algorithm, we train Transformer-based~\cite{vaswani2017attention} LMs and 5-gram BPE LMs for the experiments (1) and (2) respectively.

-To train n-gram LMs, for all test sets except Earnings21, we use text data from the corresponding train sets.
-For Earnings21, we use transcriptions from Earnings22 \cite{del2022earnings}, which is a different dataset but from the same domain.
-Each Transformer model is trained for 10 epochs and has around 38M params\footnote{Transformer-LM recipe: \url{https://github.com/k2-fsa/icefall/tree/master/icefall/transformer_lm}} and for the train data, we use language-specific CommonVoice train sets and GigaSpeech-XL for DefinedAI and Earnings21 datasets.